tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 >[!NOTE]
 >
 > The videos in this page were recorded on macOS.
-Windows users can follow along, but use the Windows commands, provided above each video.
+Windows users can follow along, but use the equivalent Dispatcher Tools Windows commands, provided with each video.

 ## Prerequisites